 ALICE EARLL - VIOLIN

 She has since gone on to perform with the Academy of Ancient Music at the BBC Proms and as part of the Lincoln Centre's Mostly Mozart Festival.
-She has also played with the Orchestra of the Age of Enlightenment, The Avison Ensemble, Ex Cathedra, Ensemble Marsyas and as a member of the European Union Baroque Orchestra.
+She has also played at Shakespeare's Globe as part of 'Vivaldi's The Four Season.
+A Reimagining' with music by Max Richter and performed with various other groups such as the Orchestra of the Age of Enlightenment, The Avison Ensemble, Ex Cathedra, Ensemble Marsyas and as a member of the European Union Baroque Orchestra (EUBO).
 In 2017 Alice was hand-selected to perform with the Ambronay European Baroque Academy.
 Under the direction of Paul Agnew the group toured Europe with their ground-breaking setting of Purcell’s Dido and Aeneas, performed entirely from memory.

 As a soloist, Alice has performed Telemann’s Concerto for Three Violins in F Major alongside Rachel Podger at the Wigmore Hall and has recently recorded a CD of English violin sonatas by Joseph Gibbs with Eboracum Baroque.

 As a founding member of Ensemble Molière, Alice has performed at the Brighton Early Music Festival, Bruges Early Music Festival and made her BBC Radio debut on BBC radio 3's In Tune.
 She plays on a Thomas Kennedy violin on loan from the Harrison Frank Foundation.